 - Clothing for Camp: We tend to wear clothing around the campsite that’s always slightly more comfy than tactical.
 You’ll want to be covered from sun and bugs, but warmth can be supplemented by sitting around the fire.
-You also aren’t moving around much, so you can get away with bulkier items, like your favorite cozy hoodie.
+You also aren’t moving around much, so you can get away with bulkier items, like your favorite cozy hoodie and lounge pants (these are my favorites).
 Something to keep in mind is bug bites: if you’re camping in a buggy area, spray all of your clothing (and sleeping gear) with permethrin before your trip!

 - Clothing for Outdoor Activities: This is where you need to have a little more planning.
 What outdoor activities are you doing?
 Hiking?
 Kayaking?
 Rock climbing?
 Taking a “shortcut” with your wagon train and getting snowed in so your only choice for survival is to turn to cannibalism (ahem)?
 You’re going to need to dress properly.
 We recommend clothes that can do at all!
 Our favorite hiking pants for both men & women are both made by prAna, and we swear by merino wool t-shirts.
 Oh, and don’t forget a long-sleeved lightweight sun shirt!